 The Gender Index’s contribution lies in its systematic examination of data in a variety of spheres over several years, to provide an overall depiction of the state of gender inequality in Israel.

 The Gender Index takes into account aspects of gender inequality that address issues of diversity and deep social structures of inequality, such as Arab society, gendered segregation in the workforce, and violence against women.

 The Gender Index is a tool to develop public discourse and awareness regarding the varied expressions of gender inequality.
-Furthermore, as a monitor of the status of women in Israel, it is a powerful tool for evaluating Israeli state policies and initiatives directed at increasing gender equality and promoting social justice.
+Furthermore, as a monitor of the status of women in Israel, it is a powerful tool for evaluating Israeli state policies and

 An in-depth examination of these data: decreased inequality in Education versus stasis in Power and Labor Market, yields two principal insights: the first is that although women are investing time and effort in acquiring the tools for integration in the labor market, segregation within higher education is still deep, and this is one of the main causes of gender inequality in this domain.
 The second, non-contingent, insight is that we need to seek an explanation for the gender gap in the deep structure of the Labor Market, which does not take the domestic realm into account.
 This structure is in large part a function of the gendered distribution of roles with regard to home and family care.
 It negatively impacts women’s ability to achieve positions of political and economic power.
 Women are perceived as secondary in the labor market, trespassers in a realm that is not theirs.
 Hence, the responsibility should not be placed on women alone, but on society as a whole.